zulip/zulip/docs/production/upgrade-or-modify.md

 ### Upgrading from Ubuntu 14.04 Trusty to 16.04 Xenial

-First, make sure you upgrade your server to the latest Zulip `2.0.x`, since newer releases don't support Ubuntu 14.04 Trusty.
+1. Upgrade your server to the latest Zulip `2.0.x` release, since newer releases don't support Ubuntu 14.04 Trusty.

-1. Same as for Xenial to Bionic.

 2. Same as for Xenial to Bionic.

+3. Same as for Xenial to Bionic.

-3. As root, upgrade the database installation and OS configuration to match the new OS version:
+4. As root, upgrade the database installation and OS configuration to match the new OS version:

     ```